alloy-rs/alloy/CONTRIBUTING.md

 `cargo update -p <package>` (optionally with `--precise <version>`) and include the lockfile diff in the PR.
 Verify that the selected versions pass the package policy and the CI toolchain/feature matrix.
 A lockfile does not exempt dependencies from security checks.
+Dependabot opens a single grouped Cargo lockfile and GitHub Actions update each week when updates have passed the configured cooldown.

 ### Tests